Web Design Pricing: The Psychology of Perceived Value

 It usually goes that businesses with sizable budgets don’t mind paying more to get what they assume will be better deliverables or results.
 So they’re happy to fork out the big bucks whether the price is actually justified or not.

-Unfortunately, paying a lot of money doesn’t guarantee high-quality service or deliverables.
+Unfortunately, when it comes to web design pricing, paying a lot of money doesn’t guarantee you’ll get high-quality service or deliverables.

-The price someone is willing to pay for a product or service makes two statements.
+The price someone is willing to pay for any product or service makes two statements.

 The Psychology of Pricing (Pizza Cutters)